 Survey Data

 Data collection for each AFSC groundfish survey is described in respective NOAA Technical Memorandum (EBS: Lauth et al. 2019, AI: von Szalay et al. 2017, GOA: von Szalay and Raring 2018).
 Length frequency protocols and recent analysis of sex-specific length frequency data are further described in Hulson et al. (2023).
-To facilitate age estimation, individual fish are processed at sea to record sex, length and weight and to remove sagittal otoliths that are returned the AFSC Age and Growth laboratory for age determination.
+To facilitate age estimation, individual fish are processed at sea to record sex, length and weight and to remove sagittal otoliths that are returned to the AFSC Age and Growth laboratory for age determination.
 Survey age sampling protocols are specific by fish species and follow 1 of 2 paradigms: 1) a stratified collection that is distributed over both the spatial frame of the stratification scheme and the expected size range of a species; or 2) a small subsample (3-6 fish, depending on species) collected randomly per trawl.
 The protocol for some species has changed over the time series, which has followed a trend of transitioning from protocol 1) to protocol 2).
-Species within each survey that are assessed with statistical catch-at-age models were selected to be included in this analysis (Tier ≥ 3 stock assessments, Table 1).
+Species within each survey that are assessed with statistical catch-at-age models were selected to be included in this analysis (Tier 1-3 stock assessments, Table 1).
 Data from AFSC bottom trawl surveys conducted in the EBS shelf (1982 to present), EBS slope (2002, 2004, 2008, 2010, 2012, and 2016), AI (1991 to present), and GOA (1990 to present) were used to estimate input sample size for each of these stock assessments in this study.

 Expanding Length Frequency to Population Abundance-at-Length